Hazem-Ben-Khalfallah/VocalFinder/README.md

 </p>

 ## Change logs
+### version 1.3
+* Add stop alarm activity with a stop alarm slider
+* wake up device when alarm is on
 ### version 1.2
 * Add preference to maximize screen brightness and ringtone volume when alarm is on
 ### version 1.1